libgdx/libgdx.github.io/wiki/jvm-langs/using-libgdx-with-python.md

 def main():

-    cfg = LwjglApplicationConfiguration()
-    cfg.title = "PyGdx";
-    cfg.width = 800
-    cfg.height = 480
+    config = Lwjgl3ApplicationConfiguration()

-    LwjglApplication(PyGdx(), cfg)
+    config.setTitle("PyGdx")
+    config.setWindowedMode(800, 480)

+    Lwjgl3Application(PyGdx(), config)

 if __name__ == '__main__':
     main()
 ```

-**note that during asset creation we need to specifiy the `assets/` folder.
-When not using android, we must specify the folder structure that we use, whereas on android all internal assets are assumed to be in the `assets/` directory.**
+**Note that during asset creation we need to specify the `assets/` folder.
+When not using Android, we must specify the folder structure that we use, whereas on Android all internal assets are assumed to be in the `assets/` directory.**

-## Games written in Python using libGDX

-* none (yet! if you have made a game using python in libgdx, please let me know and edit this article!)